CriticalOptimisation/gtm-qcast_choice-consent-mode/README.md

 ## What's in this repo

-### `./vendor-agnostic-google-template`
+### `./quantcast-choice-gtm-template`

 A reference implementation meant to demonstrate how Tag Manager triggers and variables can be used to manage Consent Mode consent states in lieu of a CMP-provided template.

+To edit the .tpl file, import it into Google Tag Manager (Templates/New then .../import).
+When done, export it.

 For more information on Consent Mode, please see the following articles: